wa1kmoon/Astro101/GRB101/grb_review/the physics of gamma-ray and relativistic jets/Kumar&Zhang_note.md

  The self-similar nature of the blastwave solution naturallyexplains the power law behavior of the afterglow lightcurves.

- >1.Afterglow theory is a relativistic blastwave theory of the interaction between fireball and the CBM (which described by $n(R)=(A/m_p)R^{-k}$.).</bf >
- 2.The power-law decaying afterglow was indeed predicted before real observation.</bf >
- 3.A relativitic shock theory developed for AGN jets is well suited for interpreting GRB afterglows in optical, X-ray and radio bands.
+ >1.Afterglow theory is a relativistic blastwave theory of the interaction between fireball and the CBM (which described by $n(R)=(A/m_p)R^{-k}$.).<br />2.The power-law decaying afterglow was indeed predicted before real observation.<br />3.A relativitic shock theory developed for AGN jets is well suited for interpreting GRB afterglows in optical, X-ray and radio bands.

 The basic dynamics of blastwave is easy to understand using simple physicalarguments,  and  the  main  results are sketched in Figure 6.
 <center>
 <img src='./blastwave.png' height=100% width=100%>
 </center>

+It is best to work in the comoving frame of the shocked fluid which is traveling with Lorentz factor $\Gamma$ with respect to unshocked fluid.
+The density of the unshocked medium in this frame is $\Gamma n(R)$, and upstream particles are seen to be streaming toward the shocked fluid with a Lorentz factor of $\Gamma$; upstream particles have  thermal energy much smaller than their rest mass.
+What  a shock does is to randomize the orientation of particle velocity vectors, without changing their Lorentz factors, when they cross the shock front, and therefore the mean “thermal” energy of protons down-stream of the shock front is $\Gamma m_p c^2$ (derivation provided below).
+As viewed from the lab frame, the average energy of each down-stream proton is $\Gamma^2 m_p c^2$, and hence for a blast wave at radius R, the total energy in the shocked plasma is
-It is best to work in the comoving frame of the shocked fluid which is travelingwith Lorentz factor $\Game$ with respect to unshocked fluid.
+>Consider the comoving frame of the shocked fluid, the unshocked fluid stream toward the shocked fluid with $\Gamma$, with the velocity direction of the unshocked particles randomized and magnitude unchanged.

+$$
+E \approx 4 \pi A R^{3-k} c^2 / (3-k),
+\tag{33}
+$$